build2-packaging/isocline/README.md

 depends: libisocline ^1.0.9
 ```

-The library can then be imported by the following declaration in a `buildfile`.
+The static library can then be imported by the following declaration in a `buildfile`.
+Please note that the `libisocline` package only exports the static library as the shared build is not supported by the upstream repository.

 ```
-import isocline = libisocline%lib{isocline}
+import isocline = libisocline%liba{isocline}
 ```

 ## Configuration